 Did you know that you can’t bring a used mattress into Canada?
-Unless it is accompanied by a certificate proving that it has been cleaned and fumigated, second-hand mattresses are a no-no because they may harbor bed bugs.
+Unless it is accompanied by a certificate proving that it has been cleaned and fumigated, second-hand mattresses are a no-no because they may harbour bed bugs.
 For a list of other items of materials that are prohibited, go to: Prohibited importations.

-You may bring prescription drugs with you but there are restrictions on the quantities and types of health products that can be brought into the country.
+You may bring prescription drugs with you, but there are restrictions on the quantities and types of health products brought into the country.
 Some health products may be regulated differently here than in other countries.
 For example, a non-prescription drug in another country may require a prescription here.
-It is important that you keep your prescription drugs in their original container with identification label.
+It is important that you keep your prescription drugs in their original container with an identification label.
 If they don’t have a label, carry your doctor’s prescription with you.
 Read Import requirements for health products under the Food and Drugs Act and its Regulations on Health Canada’s website to know the specifics.

 Dogs, cats and domestic pets must be inspected and have required papers depending on their age and purpose for import (refer to the poster below to see if you need a dog import permit).
 For example, if you are travelling with a dog, you will need a rabies vaccination certificate that must be issued and signed by a veterinarian.
 However, this is not required if the dog is younger than three months.
-You just need to show proof of age.
-Non-traditional pets, on the other hand (e.g. pigs or goats) are subject to testing and quarantine.
+You need to show proof of age.
+Non-traditional pets, on the other hand (e.g. pigs or goats), are subject to testing and quarantine.
 Go to Importing or travelling with pets to know the exact requirements for your specific pet.

 Remember that CBSA rules are subject to change at any time.
 These can vary depending on the item, place of origin and end-use of goods.
 If you are bringing in items that you think can be subject to import requirements, check the Canada Border Security page or call the CBSA BIS line before your trip.
-If you are still not sure if the goods you brought with you are allowed, it will be safer to declare them to avoid fines and penalties.
+If you are still unsure if the goods you brought with you are allowed, it will be safer to declare them to avoid fines and penalties.